Karen DelSignore is flying from Newark to Fort Lauderdale in February through United. She’s just not sure when.

 3) Advise the Passenger that the value of his or her Ticket may be applied toward future travel on United within one year from the date of issue without a change or reissue fee; or

 4) If the Passenger is not transported as provided in C) 1) or 2) above and does not choose to apply the value of his or her Ticket toward future travel as provided in C) 3) above, the Passenger will be eligible for a refund upon request.

 The perils of schedule changes

 In other words, United can change your schedule any way it wants to.
 It owes you a full refund when it does so.
 It doesn’t owe you a flight of your choosing.

 Is that fair?
-I don’t think so.
+My advocacy team and I don’t think so.

 Fair would be if United refunded the amount of money it would cost to fly your desired route on a competitor.